-All LCHD/CHC employees, clients and visitors.
+All Lake County Health Department and Community Health Center (LCHD/CHC) employees, visitors and clients.
 This policy applies not only during working time and at specific work locations, but also to any activities on and off LCHD/CHC premises that could reasonably be associated with the workplace (e.g., business travel, social events, etc.), or in any location related to the work of the organization.

 III.
-DEFINITION:
+DEFINITIONS:

 Workplace Violence is defined as: An act or threat occurring at the workplace that can include any of the following: Verbal, written, or physical aggression; threatening, intimidating, harassing, or humiliating words or actions; bullying, sabotage, sexual harassment; or physical assaults involving staff, clients, or visitors.

 Violent actions on Health Department property, in LCHD/CHC facilities or while on LCHD/CHC business, will not be tolerated.
 Persons engaging in violent behaviors as defined above are subject to disciplinary action up to and including termination of employment, disqualification from service and/or civil and criminal action as specified by local, state, or federal ordinances and statutes.